AcunatomyConditionsTendinitis

 comes right back.

-If it keeps returning when you resume activity, the muscle driving the load hasn't been treated.
+If it keeps returning when you resume activity, the muscle loading the tendon hasn't been treated.

 Pain at the elbow, wrist, Achilles, or tendon with gripping, lifting, or loading